Legal Updates

 Fighting back against efforts to ban gender-affirming medical care for minors

-On July 12, 2023, Lambda Legal, the ACLU of Texas, ACLU National, the Transgender Law Center, and the law firms Scott Douglass & McConnico LLP and Arnold & Porter Kaye Scholer LLP sued the State of Texas and state officials to preserve access to evidence-based, life-saving health care following the Texas Legislature’s passage of Senate Bill 14.
+In July 2023, Lambda Legal, the ACLU of Texas, ACLU National, the Transgender Law Center, and the law firms Scott Douglass & McConnico LLP and Arnold & Porter Kaye Scholer LLP sued the State of Texas and state officials to preserve access to evidence-based, life-saving health care following the Texas Legislature’s passage of Senate Bill 14.

 This law bans necessary and evidence-based medical care for Texas’s transgender youth, cuts off access to care for adolescent minors already receiving treatment, and requires the state to revoke the medical licenses of physicians providing the best standard of care to their trans patients.

-The plaintiffs challenging this law include five Texas families, three medical professionals, and two organizations representing hundreds of families and health professionals across the state.
+The plaintiffs challenging this law included five Texas families, three medical professionals, and two organizations representing hundreds of families and health professionals across the state.
 PFLAG is the nation’s first and largest organization dedicated to supporting, educating, and advocating for LGBTQ+ people and those who love them.
 GLMA is the oldest and largest association of LGBTQ+ and allied health professionals, including those who treat LGBTQ+ patients.

 Earlier in 2023, the Texas Attorney General announced investigations into two hospitals that have provided care to transgender youth: Dell Children’s Medical Center and Texas Children’s Hospital.
 If you or someone you know has been a patient at these hospitals, you can help protect your private information by following these instructions and sending this letter to your medical provider.
 You may also contact the Lambda Legal Help Desk for more information.